 GR® de Pays - Grand Tour de la Valserine

-Part of the route crosses the Haute Chaîne du Jura National Nature Reserve, which is subject to specific regulations:
+Part of the route passes through the Haute Chaîne du Jura National Nature Reserve, which is subject to specific regulations:

 Please respect these rules to preserve the richness of this exceptional environment.